-Migraines are also caused by dilation of blood vessels in the brain, although the exact causes remain somewhat mysterious.
+The dilation of blood vessels in the brain can also cause migraines.
+However, the exact causes remain somewhat mysterious.
 People have been exploring the connection between the two for decades.
-In 1992, a published study showed that people with migraines were less likely to get brain freeze headaches, overturning previous notions that migraines and brain freeze were connected in some way.
+According to a study from 1992, people with migraines were less likely to get brain freeze headaches, overturning previous notions that migraines and brain freeze were connected in some way.

 However, there does seem to be at least an anecdotal connection between the two.
 More and more migraine sufferers are reporting that inducing an ice cream headache can actually stop a migraine attack in its early phases.
 Why this would be is mysterious, and the connection has not been investigated in any systematic way.
 We might think that increasing blood flow in the anterior cerebral artery on top of the already dilated blood flows associated with migraine pain would cause “double trouble,” but perhaps the brain freeze stimulus serves to regulate swelling in other blood vessels.

 Proven Drug-Free Migraine Treatment in Irvine, CA

 To learn whether TMJ treatment might be effective against your migraines, please contact Rice Dentistry in Irvine, California today.